PaperSpan/help.paperspan.com/highlights.md

 ---
 title: Highlights
-nav_order: 7
+nav_order: 8
 ---

-Highlight important sections of articles as you read them on any platform.
-Here's how it works across Android, iOS, and Web.
+Highlight key parts of an article to revisit or reflect later.
+Here's how highlighting works on each platform.

 ## 📱 Android

-- Tap and hold text to select it.
-- Use the popup menu to highlight.
-- Highlights are saved instantly and synced.
+- Select text while reading, then tap “Highlight”.
+- View your highlights from the Highlights tab.
+- You can also remove or edit highlights.

 ## 🍏 iOS

-- Tap and drag to select the text.
+- Tap and drag to select, then choose “Highlight”.
-- Choose “Highlight” from the popup menu.
+- All highlights sync across devices.
-- All highlights are synced with your account.
+- Manage highlights from your article list.

 ## 💻 Web

-- In the reader view, select text and click the highlighter icon.
+- Use your mouse to select text and click the highlighter icon.
-- Works on all modern browsers.
-- Hover over highlights to edit or remove.
+- Hover over highlights to remove or change them.